Impeachment trial of Samuel Chase: Impeachment managers

-The impeachment managers served as the prosecutors.
+Defense counsel

 Chase was defended by his counsel: Robert Goodloe Harper, Joseph Hopkinson, Charles Lee Philip Barton Key, and Luther Martin.
 Martin ultimately took a leading role in the defense.

+Former congressman James A. Bayard of Delaware (who had recently been unseated in a congressional election) declined a request to act as counsel to Chase.
+He believed that since the impeachment itself was partisan, it could actually harm Chase's case if his defense was presented by someone who had recently lost an election.
+Bayard would incidentally join the senate in November 1804 (being elected by a vote of the Delaware state legislature), and would vote as a senator against convicting Chase.
+Before his death at the hands of Burr, Hamilton had also declined to act as counsel to Chase.

 Rules of the trial

 On November 30, 1804, in preparation for the trial, the Senate appointed Senators Abraham Baldwin, John Breckenridge, William Branch Giles, Israel Smith, and David Stone to serve on a special committee tasked with creating rules of proceedings for the Senate to use in the trial.
 On December 7, 1804, the rules created by this committee were reported back to the full Senate.

 Nineteen rules were adopted for the trial.
 The rules were formally adopted by the Senate on December 24 and 31, 1804.
 These rules appear to have also been used for the later impeachment trials of James H. Peck and West Hughes Humphreys.
 After this, new rules were created ahead of the impeachment trial of Andrew Johnson.
 Johnson's impeachment trial could not use the rules created for Chase's impeachment, as those rules used wording specific to a trial being presided over by an officer of the Senate, while the Constitution stipulates that impeachments trials for incumbent presidents are presided over by the chief justice of the United States.
 However, the rules adopted for Johnson's impeachment trial were in part adapted from the rules of Chase's and earlier impeachment trials.